Teaching augmented reality in our redeveloped Cambridge National in IT (J836)

 Unit R050 – IT in the digital world (examined) – 48 GLH – 30%.

-Unit R060 – Data manipulation using spreadsheets (NEA) – 36GLH – 30%.
+Unit R060 – Data manipulation using spreadsheets – 36 GLH – 30%.

-Unit R070 – Using augmented reality (AR) to present information (NEA) – 36 GLH – 40%.
+Unit R070 – Using augmented reality (AR) to present information – 36 GLH – 40%.

-The first examination series for unit R050 is available from January 2024.
-Students will be able to sit exams in the January and/or June series.
-The terminal rule for exams applies to our redeveloped Cambridge Nationals qualifications.
-This means students will have to sit the exam after they have completed both NEA units and when they finally certificate.
-Please read our blog post on understanding the terminal rule and exam for unit R050.
+The first exams for unit R050 were taken in January 2024.
+The terminal rule for exams applies to our redeveloped Cambridge Nationals qualifications, which means students must sit the exam after they have completed both NEA units and when they finally certificate.
+Students can sit exams in the January and/or June series as part of the terminal exam process.

-See also our Cambridge Nationals: Terminal assessment rule document, on Teach Cambridge, which includes examples and infographics.
+Please read our blog post on understanding the terminal rule and exam for unit R050, and our Cambridge Nationals: Terminal assessment rule document, on Teach Cambridge, which includes examples and infographics.

 What is augmented reality?

-Augmented reality (AR) is a technology that allows people to superimpose digital content (images, sound, video, text) over real-life scenes or objects.
+Augmented reality is a technology that allows people to superimpose digital content (images, sound, video, text) over real-life scenes or objects.
 There are three main types considered here:

 Type